Varvara-Kravtsova/Blogologo/README.md

 ---

-###About The Project
+### About The Project

 <img src="bookstore.png" alt="bookstore" width="100%"><br/>

-Bookstore is a platform for buying books, where you can get information about the book, add the book you like to your favorites and to the cart.
-You can also search for books by title, subtitle, author and ISBN.
+Bookstore is a platform for buying books, where you can get information about the book, add the book you like to your favorites and to the cart. <br/> You can also search for books by title, subtitle, author and ISBN.

 <p align="right">(<a href="#top">back to top</a>)</p>